Thanks for signing up.

 11.13.15 - (PRESS RELEASE) The U.S. Supreme Court today agreed to review a Texas law designed to shut down clinics that provide safe, legal abortion services under the guise of improving women’s health.
 The case seeks to overturn a June 2015 decision from the U.S. Court of Appeals for the Fifth Circuit that would have led to the closure of all but 10 clinics in the state if the Supreme Court had not immediately intervened to keep those clinics open.
 Oral arguments are expected to be scheduled for 2016.

 The case, Whole Woman’s Health v.
-Cole, was brought by the Center for Reproductive Rights on behalf of a coalition of women’s health providers seeking to permanently block provisions of a 2013 omnibus anti-abortion law known as HB2 that singles out abortion providers for medically unnecessary regulations.
+Cole, was brought by the Center for Reproductive Rights and Morrison and Foerster on behalf of a coalition of women’s health providers seeking to permanently block provisions of a 2013 omnibus anti-abortion law known as HB2 that singles out abortion providers for medically unnecessary regulations.
 The law has been denounced by leading national medical experts, including the American Medical Association and the American College of Obstetricians and Gynecologists.

 Said Nancy Northup, president and CEO of the Center for Reproductive Rights: